angusmaccuish/FRTB/RBC25.md

 1. instruments in the correlation trading portfolio;

-2. instruments that would give rise to a net short credit or equity position in the banking book;
-   ^[A bank will have a net short risk position for equity risk or credit risk in the banking book if the present value of the banking book increases when an equity price decreases or when a credit spread on an issuer or group of issuers of debt increases.] or
+2. instruments that would give rise to a net short credit or equity position in the banking book;^[A bank will have a net short risk position for equity risk or credit risk in the banking book if the present value of the banking book increases when an equity price decreases or when a credit spread on an issuer or group of issuers of debt increases.] or

 3. instruments resulting from underwriting commitments, where underwriting commitments refer only to securities